On this page

 Set product goals

-Before you dive into implementation, ensure all stakeholders and team members agree on what you want to get out of the data.
-What use cases would the team like to focus on?
+Before you start implementation, confirm that stakeholders and team members agree on what you want to get from the data and which use cases to focus on.

 Common use cases by industry